What Is Delta-8 THC?

 Is Delta-8 THC Legal?

-The following isn’t intended to be legal advice and should not be referred to as such.
+The following is not intended to be legal advice and should not be referred to as such.
+Defer to your local cannabis control board or hemp regulating board for up-to-date information about the legality of delta-8 in your state.

 Yes and no.